boostorg/redis/README.md

 ## Reconnecting and Sentinel support

-In production we need a reconnect mechanism, some of the reasons are
+In production we usually need a way to reconnect to the redis server after a disconnect, some of the reasons are

 1. The server has crashed and has been restarted by systemd.
 1. All connection have been killed by the admin.
 1. A failover operation has started.

-### Simple reconnet

-It is trivial to implement a reconnect using a coroutine
+It is easy to implement such a mechnism in scalable way using coroutines, for example

 ```cpp
 net::awaitable<void> example1()